Skip to main content

 Savings accounts

-On Monday 14 August 2023, we will be increasing all of our variable savings rates, with no variable rate savings account paying less than 3.25% AER.
-Further details of these changes can be found in the Changes to Variable Accounts PDF.
+On Monday 2 September, we decreased most of our variable rate accounts, with no variable rate savings account paying less than 3.05% AER.

 Fixed Rate Bonds